SystemsApproach/private5g/core.rst

 * **Buffering Action Rules (BARs):** Instructs the UPF to buffer downlink traffic for idle UEs, while also sending a `Downlink Data Notification` to the Control Plane.
 This notification, in turn, causes the CP to instruct the base station to awaken the UE.
 Once the UE becomes active, the UPF releases the buffered traffic and resumes normal forwarding.
 The buffering and notification functions are activated by modifying a FAR to include `buffer` and `notify` flags, as just described.
 An additional set of parameters are used to configure the buffer, for example setting its maximum size (number of bytes) and duration (amount of time).
-Optionally CP can buffer packets and this is achieved by installing a PDR which leads to UPF forwarding data packets to control plane.
+Optionally, the CP can itself buffer packets by installing a PDR that directs the UPF to forward data packets to control plane.

 * **Usage Reporting Rules (URRs):** Instructs the UPF to periodically send usage reports for each UE to the CP.
 These reports include